semgrep/semgrep-docs/docs/semgrep-cloud-platform/teams.md

 The **Teams (beta)** feature enables admins to grant or limit access to **specific projects** in Semgrep Cloud Platform (SCP).
 This provides more granular control than the [**Members** feature](#member-permissions-and-visibility).

-You can quickly assign projects to large groups of members by first assigning them to teams and subteams within your organization.
+You can quickly assign projects to large groups of members by first assigning members to teams and subteams within your organization.

 ![The Teams tab within the Settings page](/img/access-teams.png) _**Figure**.
 The **<i class="fa-solid fa-gear"></i> Settings > Access > Teams** tab displays both top-level teams and subteams._